50 million businesses are on Facebook, but only 6 million of them are using Facebook’s advertising solutions.

 In recent months, new products and solutions continue to change the game.
 New placements like Facebook Marketplace and Instagram Stories allow advertisers to pursue new demographics with a unique visual experience.
 Store Visits reporting and optimization take digital attribution even closer to real-world outcomes.
-Changes to Dynamic Shopping Ads, including new overlays, templates, and category support, have refreshed the game just in time for holiday shopping.
+Changes to Dynamic Shopping Ads, including new overlays, templates, and category support, have refreshed the game for 2019.

 At the end of the day, consumers want to interact with brands on Facebook—57% of consumers say social media influences their shopping, and Facebook leads the pack at 44%.
 And while the platform has dealt with concerns around privacy and ad targeting, Facebook gives brands the tools to meet consumers on the platform that matters most.
 You’ve got space for the compelling images and videos that can entertain, not just promote.
 You’ve got a generous amount of screen real estate in places of social importance, including the News Feed, Instagram Stories, and third-party apps.
 You’ve got built-in tools for social interaction (likes, comments, and shares) that can inherently make your advertising more inviting.
 It’s cheaper—and often, more effective—to advertise on Facebook than in other media.